Wednesday, December 31, 2025

 Monday, December 22, 2025

-Supply and Demand Scheduling
+Supply and Demand Recreation Scheduling

 Warning.
-What follows are the thoughts of an entitled, whiney old, lifelong resident and recent Pickle Ball aficionado but do not necessarily represent the thoughts of the pickle ball community or truthfully, anybody else.
+What follows are the thoughts of an entitled, whiney old, lifelong resident and recent Pickle Ball aficionado but do not necessarily represent the thoughts of the pickle ball community, or truthfully, anybody else.
 The following may prove toxic to the young and athletic, good-looking and taxpaying members of this town, but I feel compelled to speak up.

 Wednesday, December 17, 2025